Aspose/releases.aspose.com/content/en/barcode/python-net/new-releases/aspose.barcode-for-python-via-.net-24.7.0-windows-32-bit.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">This wheel contains Aspose.BarCode for Python via .NET version 24.7.0, built for Windows and targeting the 32-bit architecture.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Aspose.BarCode for Python via .NET 24.7.0 (Win x32) empowers developers to efficiently generate, scan, and analyze barcodes and QR codes within their Python applications.

+### Enhanced Barcode Image Comparison

+We have upgraded the barcode image comparison algorithm in this Python barcode API release.
+Developers can now incorporate updated barcode analysis capability into their applications.

+### QR Code Recognition Boost

+The latest version of Aspose.BarCode for Python via .NET brings supercharged QR code recognition precision through the updated `high-quality` preset for more accurate QR code detection on Windows 32-bit systems.

+### Australian Post Barcode Refinements

+Generate Australian Post barcodes more accurately using this release of the Python API, as we have corrected the `AustralianPostParameters`, which fixes all relevant issues.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.BarCode for Python via .NET 24.7.0 Release Notes](https://releases.aspose.com/barcode/python-net/release-notes/2024/aspose-barcode-for-python-via-dotnet-24-7-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}